codingphasedotcom/codingphase-blog/post/marcos-rodriguez-interview.md

 ### Can you introduce yourself (name, location, age, etc..)?

 Hey my name is Marcos Rodriguez.
 Currently I am living in Carson City, NV.
-I am 28 with and live with wife and 2 kids.
+I am 28 and live with my wife and 2 kids.

 ### How did you get interested in programming?